jetatar/jetatar.github.io/cloud_storage.md

+## If you are interested in setting up backups to Google Drive, please contact Joulien Tatar for consultation.

 ### UCI HPC Cloud Data Storage and Backup

 HPC users at UCI can use an open source app named [`rclone`](https://rclone.org/) to **manually** transfer data between HPC and a number of `rclone` supported cloud data storage providers (i.e: Google Drive, Amazon S3, Dropbox etc).